 3 ways to put boundaries in place

 1. Be realistic.
-Workplace people-pleasers get caught up in a cycle of taking on more than they can handle.
-It’s a knee-jerk reaction to say “Yes!” immediately to new assignments, only to feel stressed later on.
-If this is a problem for you, strive to reorient how you respond to new “asks.”
+Workplace people-pleasers typically assume more they can handle.
+It’s a knee-jerk reaction to say “Yes!” only to stress later.
+Reorient how you respond.

-Take your time: Think “No” before saying “No problem, I’ll do that for you!”
-Or, go through a mental checklist that explores the issue logically: Is this task beyond my ability or expertise?
+Take your time: Think “No” before saying “No problem, I’ll do that!”
+Or, go through a checklist exploring the issue logically: Is this task beyond my ability or expertise?
 Are there details I should request before committing?
-Am I being too unrealistic about how much time I have to devote to this project?
+Am I being too unrealistic about how much time I have?
 Examine the hoops you’ll have to jump through, extra hours, and any unsatisfying interactions with your manager or client.
-Is it worth the likely aggravation on top of the time and effort?
+Is it worth the aggravation?

 2. Trust your intuition.
-After the self-questioning process, check in with your emotions.
-Do you feel drained today?
-Are you overwhelmed?
-Consider your mood when you’re being asked to do something.
-Stall to give yourself time to weigh potential outcomes such as what might go wrong.
+Consider emotions.
+Do you feel drained?
+Overwhelmed?
+Stall for time to weigh potential outcomes that might go wrong.

-We’ve all agreed to onerous assignments, then looked back only to realize, “I should’ve known.”
-They’re those pesky jobs: an unpleasant client who wants endless rewrites or new designs for instance, collaborating with a co-worker who notoriously doesn’t pull his or her weight, or committing to something that requires more hours in the office and that makes you resent the task altogether.
-If you think problems may arise, trust your instincts.
+We’ve all agreed to onerous assignments only to realize, “I should’ve known.”
+They’re those pesky jobs: an unpleasant client who wants endless rewrites or new designs.
+Or, collaborating with a co-worker who notoriously doesn’t pull his or her weight.
+Or, committing to something that requires more hours.
+If you think problems or resentment may arise, trust your instincts.

-Chances are, you are not witnessing that restraint at your job.
-Set your own boundaries with your email inbox.
-That’s a great first step in freeing yourself from overload.
-If your inbox is like mine, you’re amazed at how many emails pour in.
+Set boundaries.
 Email is distracting and wastes precious time you’ve reserved for yourself.
 A University of California study found that it takes over a minute after looking at an email to refocus on what you were doing before.

-Deciding to be done with work for the day is a crucial habit to start.
-Select specific hours when you will not—or try not to—think about work.
+Decide to be done at a set time.
+Select specific hours when you will not to think about work.

-Having boundaries in place and having time to yourself allow you to refocus on what you want, so you will be better prepared and able to avoid being overworked.
-Well thought-out nos not only prioritize your own needs, but also serve to enhance your productivity on the job wherever you work.
+Have boundaries in place and steal away time to yourself to refocus on what you want.
+It will allow you to avoid burnout.
+Well thought-out nos not only prioritize your needs, but also serve to enhance your productivity.